Fairvisor vs. LiteLLM

 |---|---|---|

-| Primary function | Edge enforcement (rate limiting, budgets, protection) | LLM proxy (unified API, model routing) |
+| Primary function | Drop-in LLM endpoint with enforcement (rate limits, budgets, protection) | LLM proxy (unified API, model routing) |

 | Runtime | Lua/OpenResty-based edge runtime | Python runtime |